 The residents of Northcote have for more than a decade talked about the idea of a greenway connecting the various open spaces around the town centre.

-Those ideas will now become reality with the initial designs completed and ready to be shared with the community by the two organisations delivering the project - Panuku Development Auckland and Homes Land Community (HLC).
+Those ideas will now become reality with the initial designs completed and ready to be shared with the community by the two organisations delivering the project - Panuku Development Auckland and HLC (a subsidiary of Housing New Zealand).

 The greenway will provide a place to walk or cycle, play and meet people, connecting local destinations, including the schools, town centre and public transport.